 • In-service training programs on sexual abuse and assault awareness and prevention for professional personnel that will be providing instruction in annual age-appropriate sexual abuse and assault awareness and prevention education in K through grade 9 (Code Section 20-2-201)

 This comprehensive guide provides background on best practice, principles of prevention, identifying resources for the classroom, developing a prevention plan, age appropriate teaching suggestions, analysis of specific programs, and guidelines for implementation and evaluation.
 Additional appendices cover Georgia specific health standards, laws regarding mandatory reporting of suspected child abuse, fact sheets and identifying additional resources.

-Work Group 2 is comprised of dedicated local experts in child advocacy, child abuse prevention, and victims’ services – spent two years reviewing specific child-focused abuse and exploitation prevention programs to create this guide.
-This guide does not endorse a particular program, but it does provide a list of programs that have met the Work Group’s specific criteria for best practice.
+This guide does not endorse a particular program, but it does provide a list of programs that best meet the criteria for the Nine Principles of Effective Prevention Programs.
 It is up to each school and/or youth-serving organization to use this guide as a tool to assess their situation and resources and then decide on a program and implementation plan that best meets their needs.
 The intention of this guide is to specifically address child sexual abuse and exploitation within the sexual violence continuum and how communities can engage in prevention strategies to improve the health and well-being of their youth population.

 Director of Prevention Services, Georgia Center for Child Advocacy

 Metro Atlanta Regional Prevention Coordinator, Georgia Center for Child Advocacy

 Director, Prevent Child Abuse Georgia, School of Public Health, Georgia State University